KennethEnevoldsen/spacy-wrap/docs/faq.rst

 .. code-block:: bash

-   pip install -r requirements.txt pip install pytest
+   pip install -r requirements.txt pip install -e .

    python -m pytest

-which will run all the test in the `spacy-wrap/tests` folder.
+which will run all the test in the `tests` folder.

 Specific tests can be run using:

 .. code-block:: bash

-   python -m pytest spacy-wrap/tests/desired_test.py
+   python -m pytest tests/desired_test.py